amitesh197/Hotel_Booking_Website/README.md

 # Hotel Booking Website

-Welcome to the Hotel Booking Website repository!
 This project is a full-stack web application developed using MongoDB, ExpressJS, ReactJS, NodeJS, JWT, Cookies, Context API, Custom Hooks, React Calendar, Cloudinary, Material-UI, and Postman.
 The aim of this project is to provide a seamless experience for users to browse, search, and book hotels.

 ## Features